Roland TR-808: Release

 The 808 launched in 1980 with a list price of US$1,195.
 Roland marketed it as an affordable alternative to the Linn LM-1, manufactured by Linn Electronics, which used samples of real drum kits.
 The 808 sounded simplistic and synthetic by comparison; electronic music had yet to become mainstream and many musicians and producers wanted realistic-sounding drum machines.
 According to many reports, one review dismissed the 808 as sounding like "marching anteaters", though this likely referred to machines that predated it.
 Contemporary Keyboard wrote a positive review, predicting that it would become "the standard for rhythm machines of the future".

 Despite some early adopters, the 808 was a commercial failure and fewer than 12,000 units were sold.
 Roland ended production in 1983 after semiconductor improvements made it impossible to restock the faulty transistors essential to its design.

-Influence
+Uses and influence

+Before its release, Roland rented an 808 to the Japanese group Yellow Magic Orchestra (YMO), who used it at a 1980 performance of "1000 Knives" at the Budokan.
+In the same year, the YMO member Ryuichi Sakamoto used the 808 on his solo album B-2 Unit.
+Later in 1980, the 808 was used in an Indian disco album, Babla's Disco Sensation, by Babla.

+In 1981, the 808 was featured on the YMO album BGM and the single "Nobody Told Me" by the Monitors.
+In 1982, the American R&B artist Marvin Gaye released the first US hit single to feature the 808, "Sexual Healing".
+Gaye was drawn to the 808 because he could use it to create music in isolation, without other musicians or producers.